 Fortunately, there are lots of activities so you can eat plenty of food and not gain weight.
 Morning hikes up the sacred mountains behind Rancho La Puerta were invigorating.
 Most of them came back by breakfast, but some people went on extended hikes that lasted half a day.
-I usually came back from the hike, had breakfast, then went to a stretch or yoga class.
+If you are back earlier, you can go to a stretch or yoga class after breakfast.

-loved the dance classes, especially the MTV class where Demetreous had us running around like he was the choreographer and we were the "posse" in a Britney Spears " video.
+The dance classes are fantastic, especially the MTV class where Demetreous had you running around like he was the choreographer and we were the "posse" in a Britney Spears " video.
 (He was also Britney!!)
-I've never laughed so hard or had so much fun exercising.
+Who knew exercising could be fun and funny?

-, who explained why having sex (alone or with someone else) is so important for your overall health.
-(So get to it, everyone!)
+In the evening there are guest speakers like Pepper Schwartz, PhD., who explains why having sex (alone or with someone else) is so important for your overall health.
 Pepper is the author of Prime: Adventures and Advice on Sex, Love, and the Sensual Years.
-(Buy direct).

-Things I didn't make time for included a jewelry-making class in the art studio, a postural therapy class, and spending more time in my room.
-It was a Junior Villa with stunning mountain views, beautiful Mexican folk art and a real fireplace that was reset every day.
+Other ways to spend your time include a jewelry-making class in the art studio, a postural therapy class, or just spend more time in your room.
+The Junior Villa has stunning mountain views, beautiful Mexican folk art, and a real fireplace.

 Coming Back to The Ranch

-I also loved the Energy Balance Massage, which combined a good body massage with energy work.
-The 90-minute treatment was primarily massage, but she included the application of a "special lotion" on my neck and hair (witchhazel?), then pressed a bundle of cool, fresh herbs into my neck and head, which felt wonderful, then swept them over my body to "cleanse my aura."
-Afterward I felt relaxed and energized.
+The Energy Balance Massage, which combined a good body massage with energy work.
+The 90-minute treatment was primarily massage, but she included the application of a "special lotion" on my neck and hair (witch hazel?), then pressed a bundle of cool, fresh herbs into my neck and head, which felt wonderful, then swept them over my body to "cleanse my aura."
+This leaves you feeling relaxed and energized.

 One of the best things about Rancho La Puerta is the people you meet.
-I have never traded so many email addresses at a spa.
 Some people even make reservations for the same time next year so they can see their new friends.
-For me this was an inspiring, even life-changing visit.
-So I'd love to see these same people next year.
+This can be an inspiring, even life-changing visit.

 - Phone: US toll-free 800-443-7565, Worldwide 858-764-5500